noec764/erpnext/docs/dooks/stock/articles/opening-stock-balance-entry-for-serialized-and-batch-item.md

 <!-- add-breadcrumbs -->
 #Opening Stock Balance Entry for Serialized and Batch Item

 Items for which Serial No. and Batch No. is maintained, opening stock balance entry for them is update via Stock Entry.
-[Click here to learn how serialized inventory is managed in Dooks](/dooks/stock/serial-no.md).
+[Click here to learn how serialized inventory is managed in Dokie](/dokie/stock/serial-no.md).

 **Question:** Why Opening Balance entry for the Serialized and Batch Item cannot be updated via Stock Reconciliation?

-In the Dooks, stock level of a serialized item is derived based on the count of Serial Nos for that item.
+In the Dokie, stock level of a serialized item is derived based on the count of Serial Nos for that item.
 Hence, unless Serial Nos. are created for the serialized item, its stock level will not be updated.
 In the Stock Reconciliation Tool, you can only update opening quantity of an item, but not the Serial No. and Batch No.

 ### Opening Balance for the Serialized Item